 Background: During the last decade, the events of violence against healthcare providers have been escalated, especially in the areas of conflicts.
 This study aimed to test the impact of conflict-related and workplace-related violence on job satisfaction among Iraqi physicians.

-Methods: A cross sectional study with a self-administered survey was conducted among medical doctors in Iraq from January to June 2014.
-Participants (n=535, 81.1% response rate) were selected at random from 20 large general and district hospitals using multistage sampling technique.
+Methods: A cross-sectional study with a self-administered survey was conducted among medical doctors in Iraq from January to June 2014.
+Participants (n=535, 81.1% response rate) were selected at random from 20 large general and district hospitals using a multistage sampling technique.

-Results: The mean (+SD) value on the total job satisfaction score was 42.26 (SD = 14.63).
-Majority of respondents (67.3%) experienced unsafe medical practice, however, the conflict- related violence showed no significant difference on job satisfaction scores.
+Results: The mean (+SD) value on the total job satisfaction score was 42.26 (+14.63).
+The majority of respondents (67.3%) experienced unsafe medical practice; however, the conflict- related violence showed no significant difference in job satisfaction scores.
 In backward regression analysis, two socio-demographic variables (age, gender), and three work-related variables (being a specialist, working less than 40 hours per week, working in both government and private sector) were positively related to job satisfaction, while the workplace violence variables were negatively related.
-It was found that increases in physical attack, verbal abuse, bullying and racial harassment brought about decreases in job satisfaction scores of 6,087, 3.014, 9,107 and 4,242 respectively.
+It was found that increases in physical attack, verbal abuse, bullying, and racial harassment brought about decreases in job satisfaction scores of 6,087, 3.014, 9,107, and 4,242, respectively.

-Conclusion: Our results suggest that work related variables and workplace violence really do have an effect on job satisfaction.
-Specifically, when physicians have been physically attacked, verbally abused, bullied and racially harassed, their job satisfaction decreases significantly.
+Conclusion: Our results suggest that work-related variables and workplace violence do affect job satisfaction.
+Specifically, when physicians have been physically attacked, verbally abused, bullied, and racially harassed, their job satisfaction decreases significantly.